tuomasj/tuomasj.github.io/_posts/2024-11-20-manually-deploy-ruby-on-rails-8-application-to-linux-server.markdown

 $ ssh deploy@example.com
 ```

 If you see Ubuntu Linux welcome message, you are good to go!
+The IP-addresses are different for each server.

 ```bash
 $ ssh deploy@masterlist.fi